 § Declaring all your income each year so that HMRC can assess the tax due.
 The tax office will send you a return for doing this

-§ Paying the tax: for the first tax year in which you are in business you may not have to pay the tax on your profits until after the end of that year, but after that you normally pay it in two instalments on 31 January and 31 July of each year
+§ Paying the tax: for the first tax year in which you are in business you may not have to pay the tax on your profits until after the end of that year, but after that, you normally pay it in two installments on 31 January and 31 July of each year

 § Paying Class 2 National Insurance contributions as a self-employed person either by direct debit or by direct billing from National Insurance Contributions Office (NICO) – part of HMRC on a quarterly basis.
 The Class 2 rate is £2.40 per week.
 Small earnings exemption can be granted to self-employed people who have low earnings.
 (The threshold is £5,075 as of 6 April 2010).
 A penalty may be payable for late registration

 § The Class 4 contribution is levied at a rate of 8% for 2010/2011.
 The lower limit is £5,715 per annum from 6 April 2010.
 The upper limit is £43,875 as of 6 April 2010.
 An additional 1% is payable on all profits above £43,875.

 § Your entitlement to social security benefits such as unemployment benefit

 § Other rights and duties, for example under employment protection legislation

 § Your liabilities to the public for the work you do.

 You can find more information about self-employment in the booklet SE1 ‘Are You Thinking of Working for Yourself? which you can get free from any tax office or download from HMRC’s website – www.hmrc.gov.uk/leaflets/se1.pdf

 The self-assessment system has been with us since 1996/97 and is now well established.
 It consists essentially of two stages: